Post

 </reference_context>

-For how this was specifically implemented, refer to Part 2 of this series and the Python script content in the GitHub repository.
+For specific implementation details, refer to Part 2 of this series and the Python script in the GitHub repository.

-Finally, I present the following sentence to output only the translation results without adding other words in the response:
+Finally, the following sentence is provided to instruct the model to output only the translation result without any additional remarks.

 1